eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 -   8-print_array.c
     -   a function that prints n number of elements, from an array of integers.
 -   9-strcpy.c
     -   a function that copies the string pointed by src, including the null character, to the buffer pointed by dest.
-Similar to the strcpy() string function.
+Similar to the <i>strcpy</i> string function.

 ## Advanced